azoth-lang/azoth.language.reference/src/class-constructors.md

 ## Copy Constructors

 Copy constructors are special constructors used to make a copy of the class.
-They have the unique property of being virtual on the type of object being copied, even though that it passed as a parameter.
+They have the unique property of being virtual on the type of object being copied, even though it is passed as a parameter.
 They are declared with the special `copy` constructor name and take an argument of type `Self` or `mut Self`.

 ```azoth
 public new copy(mut self, value: Self)